 The chosen impact categories are also on the short list of environmental themes that most environmental experts agree to be of high importance in all regions of the world and for all corporate functions (Schmidt and Sullivan, 2002).
 Furthermore, the used impact categories are consistent with the air and water emissions that the World Bank (1998) has recommended to be targeted in environmental assessments of industrial enterprises.
 The classification, or assigning of inventory data to impact categories, and the characterization, or modeling of inventory data within the impact categories (ISO 1997), were performed using the ATHENA 4.2 Impact Estimator (2014) which is used to model the building.
-The program filters the LCI results through a set of characterization measures based on the mid-point impact assessment methodology developed by the U.S. Environmental Protection Agency (U.S. EPA); the Tool for the Reduction and Assessment of Chemical and other environmental Impacts (TRACI) version 2.2.
+The program filters the LCI results through a set of characterization measures based on the mid-point impact assessment methodology developed by the U.S. Environmental Impacts (TRACI) version 2.2.
 In the life-cycle interpretation section, the results are also examined from the building assembly systems (foundations, structures, walls, floors, and roof) so that the environmental impact of each system's life cycle can be quantified.